 Any listed company that violates its obligations to the CVM is subject to a daily fine corresponding to the nature of the violation.
 These penalties can also be combined with the directors' and officers' liabilities.

-Also, the CVM can suspend the issuer's registration if the issuer does not fulfil, for more than 12 months, its periodic obligations.
+In addition, the CVM can suspend the issuer's registration if the issuer does not fulfil, for more than 12 months, its periodic obligations.
 In such cases, the CVM can then cancel the issuer's registration.

 The first step for a voluntary de-listing is that the issuer or the issuer's controlling shareholder must buy all of the free float.